Battling addiction and ready for treatment?

 - Family-based therapy: Family therapy helps the whole family understand and cope with the illness of one member.
 It also assists families in finding ways to help their loved ones recover from an eating disorder.

 - Cognitive behavioral therapy (CBT): CBT focuses on changing unhealthy behavior by challenging negative thoughts and beliefs.
 It can help with eating disorders by teaching people to change their thoughts about food and weight, making them feel better about themselves.

-- Support groups: Joining a support group that centers around your specific eating disorder can be very helpful throughout the healing and recovery process.
-Support groups provide recovering individuals with a safe, empathetic environment to work through their emotions as they regain control over their lives.
+- Support groups: Joining a support group that centers around your specific eating disorder can be helpful throughout the healing and recovery process.
+Support groups provide recovering individuals a safe, empathetic environment to work through their emotions as they regain control over their lives.